zuzawaszczuk/BraxRL/README.md

 ## What is here?

+BraxRL is a lightweight research project focused on implementing and experimenting with reinforcement learning algorithms in JAX.
+It includes clean implementations of SAC, TD3, and DDPG, and tests them on continuous control tasks using the MuJoCo physics engine via Brax.
+The goal is to provide a codebase for learning and benchmarking modern RL algorithms on GPU-accelerated environments.

 ## Getting started
-### Version with UV package manager
+### Version with UV Package Manager

-When you are using Athena HPC firstly, set up enviroment variables so venvs and cache were in SCRATCH not in HOME.
-(In home you have limit only 10GB)
+When using the Athena HPC, first set up environment variables so that virtual environments and cache are stored in **SCRATCH**, not in **HOME** (HOME has a 10 GB limit).
+If you want to make these variables persistent, add them to your `.bashrc` file in your HOME directory.

 ```bash
 export UV_CACHE_DIR=/net/tscratch/people/{plguser}/.uv/cache